FHantke/brave-browser-wiki/Wallet-support-FAQ.md

 For reference, the difference is:
 - 24 words -> entropy and use entropy as seed
 - Bip39: Valid mnemonic words->entropy->PBKDF2-HMAC-Sha256 and use that as seed

+If you used the wrong method, simply restore on top again.
+Please remember if you are restoring you will replace and lose what your wallet currently has.
+You can restore from the lock screen on the wallet panel or in brave://wallet.